 Crankshaft position sensor

-If you are experiencing sporadic ‘crank without a start’ situations, or your Toyota cuts out without any apparent reason, you might have a bad crankshaft position sensor.
+If you are experiencing sporadic crank without a start situation, or your Toyota cuts out without any apparent reason, you might have a bad crankshaft position sensor.

-Toyota Check Engine Flashing / Blinking
+Check Engine Flashing

-In addition to the check engine light blinking the engine will shake as well.
+In addition to the check engine light blinking, the engine will shake as well.

-Driving with Toyota check engine light blinkin could damage a catalytic converter and cause the engine to overheat.
+Driving with Toyota check engine light blinking could damage a catalytic converter and cause the engine to overheat.

 Toyota VSC and Check Engine Lights On

-A common issue with many Toyota vehicles is that in addition to the check engine light the VSC OFF light may also come on.
+A common issue with many Toyota vehicles is that in addition to the check engine light, the VSC OFF light may also come on.

-If that is the case, it doesn't necessarily mean that there is a problem with your Toyota traction control system.
+If that is the case, it doesn't necessarily mean a problem with your Toyota traction control system.
 It simply means that the system is disabled and will not work until the check engine light problem is fixed.

 Trac Off and Check Engine Light on Toyota

-It is common for the traction control light to come on when the check engine light on your Toyota comes on.
+It is common for the traction control light to come when the check engine light on your Toyota comes on.